couchbase/query/tutorial/content/slide-30.md

 ## DELETE

-This feature is currently experimental and not for use in production.
+Documents can be deleted using the DELETE clause.
+The RETURNING clause in the example query on the right will return the list of keys that were deleted from the bucket.

-Keys can be deleted using the DELETE clause.
-The returning clause in the example query on the right will return the list of keys that were deleted from the bucket
+Currently, this statement only provides document-level atomicity, so it is not supported for use in production.

-The example below will delete all documents where tutorial.title = "Mrs"
+The example below would delete all documents where tutorial.title = "Mrs".

 <span style="color: red">
 EXPLAIN DELETE FROM tutorial t WHERE t.title = "Mrs"